All Episodes

 Time Text

-But someplace along the line, someplace where Jock Cousteau got really confused spending days on end in the ocean.
+But someplace along the line, someplace where Jacques Cousteau got really confused, spending days on end in the ocean, we decided that the earth has rights in and of itself above and beyond humankind.

-We might want to we might want to refrain from calling these schools public schools quite so often.
+We might want to refrain from calling these schools public schools quite so often.

-Not that I have anything against the public schools, but let's be honest.
+Not that I have anything against the public schools, but let's be honest, they're government schools.

 I always get a kick out of the ACLU.